-This neighborhood park provides an interesting combination of developed areas and wild spaces.
-The developed portions of the park feature open lawn play areas, a picnic pavilion, a children’s playground and a half-court basketball court.
+Located in north east Bend, Boyd Park provides an interesting combination of developed areas and wild spaces.
+The developed portions of the park feature open lawn play areas, a picnic pavilion, a children’s playground and a basketball half-court.
 The wild spaces of the park include soft surface trails that wind through native landscapes with rock outcroppings and superb mountain and desert views.Attachment

-This neighborhood park features picnic facilities, a playground, open lawn play areas, accessible pathways, and nature trails that wind through preserved natural areas.
+Completed in October 2009, this park features picnic facilities, a playground, open lawn play areas, accessible pathways, and nature trails that wind through preserved natural areas.

 A large park stretching along both sides of the Deschutes River and adjacent to the Rivers Edge golf course.
 A drinking fountain and portable toilet are available.
 Trails lead up the river canyon for views of Mt.
 Jefferson and the beautiful Deschutes river.
 It is a popular viewing site for migratory and riparian birds.